 In addition to serious health risks, an irregular cycle also increased your odds of having a higher body mass index (BMI), high blood pressure, high cholesterol, excessive hair growth, endometriosis and growths in your uterus.gular

 The exact reason for your increased risk of death wasn’t clear.
 But authors believe it may have something to with the disruption to your hormones.

 The study, which started in 1993, involved 79,505 pre-menopausal women.
 None of them had a prior history of cardiovascular disease, cancer, or diabetes.
 Over the course of the study, they reported how long and regular their periods were at the ages of 14 to 17 years old, 18 to 22, and 29 to 46.

 After 24 years, the team followed up with the women.
 They examined medical records, autopsy reports or death certificates.
 And what did they find?
 1,975 of the women died before turning 70.
 Of those deaths, 894 were from cancer, and 172 from cardiovascular disease.
 Women with irregular or long period cycles were more likely to be among the deceased.

-While there were some study limitations, the authors hope their findings will make women pay attention to their cycles, as they are “vital signs” of your overall health.
+Of course, this study has limitations.
+But the authors hope will make women pay attention to their cycles because of these findings.
+After all, periods are “vital signs” of your overall health.
 In other words, problems with your period may be a sign of more serious problems.
-Whether that means you have fibroids, endometriosis or another condition, it’s important to discuss your cycle with your doctor.
-And if you discover that fibroids cause your irregular or long periods, schedule an appointment with our Houston fibroids experts to learn your treatment options.
+Whether that’s have fibroids, PCOS or another condition, it’s important to discuss your cycle with your doctor.
+And if you discover that fibroids cause your irregular periods?
+Schedule an appointment with our Houston fibroids experts to learn your treatment options.